pac4j/pac4j/wiki/docs/clients/saml.md

 *pac4j* allows you to login with any SAML identity provider using the SAML v2.0 protocol.

+It has been tested with various SAML 2 providers: Okta, testshib.org, the CAS SAML wrapper, ...

 ## 1) Dependency

 You need to use the following module: `pac4j-saml`.